Dangers of Private Domain Registration and WHOIS Masking

-We often get inquiries from clients asking about protecting their privacy and keeping their contact information out of WHOIS.
+We often get inquiries from clients about protecting their privacy and keeping their contact information out of WHOIS.
 Many people have legitimate reasons for not wanting to make this information public.
 However, there are some significant downsides.

-Why might you want private domain registrations?
+Why might you want a private domain registration?

-- To provide added security (through obscurity)
+- It provides added security (through obscurity).

-How effective are private domain registrations?
+How effective is private domain registration?

 But what are the downsides?